 Beyond Terraform: Building Scalable SaaS Infrastructure

-- Not tenant-aware: If you have a need to deploy infrastructure per tenant, there is no such concept.
+- If you have a need to deploy infrastructure per tenant, there is no such concept.
 You will have to manage multiple state files, which is a big challenge.

 - Not ACID compliant: